AndreaFan123/JS_fundamentals_in_30_days/Day-5-Closure/closure.md

 - When a function is declared, which is in creation phase, instead of execution phase, that means the scope of a function is determined at the time of declaration, establishing the range of accessible variables during its creation phase.

-- In JavaScript, the scope chain is unidirectional, looking up variables from the inside out, allowing inner functions to remember and access variables from outer functions, even after the outer function has finished executing.
+- In JavaScript, the scope chain is unidirectional, looking up variables from the inside out, allowing inner functions to remember and access variables from outer functions, even to the global scope and even after the outer function has finished executing.

 #### Try to explain the following code: